 God is not a racist

-The first notion of the Jewish sect - which by the way Jesus railed against as misleading the people - of being the only chosen people of God is simply a racist proposition.
+The first notion of the temple sect - which by the way Jesus railed against as misleading the people - of being the only chosen people of God is simply a racist proposition.

 The idea that God would only save one race of people while everyone else was condemned is to say that God does not love everyone.
 It suggests that God doesn't give everyone an equal opportunity to return to Him in the spiritual realm.
 This suggests that He is essentially unfair.